cisebaba/ourspace/docs/journals/cise.md

+## Jun 16,2022
+Getting familiar with the errors!
+Today, I learned if I have 500 server error on the backend that could be cause an CORS error on the frontend.
+I am proud that I had that error!
+Today I worked on the Profile form on the frontend.
+It was smoother than I thought.
+After a long time with backend, I thought I forgot about React.
+Hello my old friend React!
+Good to see you again.
+I am planing to poll the data from Mentorship microsevice to Profile page and implement the data on the frontend tomorrow.

 ## Jun 15,2022
 I worked on the Profile again and jump around user & profile that helps me more fluent on authorization part.
 Finally I finished backend getting the current profile details and the creating the profile part.
 The weather polling is working and attached with the profile information.
 I feel like my debugging skills are improved since we started to this project from scratch.
 That make me feel good.
 When we were pair programming with Mitch today, I felt so good the moment that I know where to look about in any issue.